Qizhong-George-Guo/qizhong-guo/research/hydraulics-hydroinformatics.md

 # Hydraulics, Hydrology & Hydroinformatics

 This work examines the movement of water in natural and engineered systems, using analytical methods, numerical models, and data-driven tools.
-Hydraulics and hydrology provide the foundation for many of my studies in urban drainage, river flow, coastal systems, and integrated water management.
+Hydraulics and hydrology provide a foundation for many of my studies in urban drainage, river flow, coastal systems, and integrated water management.

 ## Research Themes